Shuwen-Li/FindBestChiralAcid/README.md

 Notebook 3 demonstrates the process of prediction.

+Notebook 4 demonstrates the comparison of the delta learning predictions using 10 and 15 data input.

+Notebook 5 demonstrates the additional validation in substrate 1k.

-Notebook 4 demonstrates the baseline of prediction.
+Notebook 6 demonstrates the baseline of prediction.

 # How to cite
 The paper is under review.
 # Contact with us